rpt12-sdc-winterfall/h-service/README.md

 ## API Endpoints

-#### `/reviews/:id`
+### `/reviews/:id`

+- method: `GET`.
-* description: retrieves the reviews associated to the book with the specified `id`.
+- description: retrieves the reviews associated to the book with the specified `id`.
-* API response:
+- API response:
 A JSON-encoded array of objects where each object represent a review.
-A review object example looks like this:
+A review object would look like this:

 ```js
 {
   "_id": "5c99be23d83f3c5994dd1e38",